ericoporto/ags-manual-wiki/Character.md

 To disable character lighting and tinting effects, call [`RemoveTint`](Character#characterremovetint).

-**NOTE**: Setting a light level will disable any RGB tint set for the character.
+**NOTE:** Setting a light level will disable any RGB tint set for the character.

 **NOTE:** Character's individual light level OVERRIDES both ambient